psreed/centos8migrate/README.md

 If you're still not patient enough, login to your target host and watch things with `top`.
 You should see lots of activity with `yum` and `semodule` processes, but they may pop in and out of the process list regularly.
 There are a lot of things to update and these things take time.
 Also, things are dependant on download speed.

+#### Make Snapshots if you can!

+If you're using this no VM images, make sure to use snapshots before running the migration scripts as this may be an irreversable change.
+And don't forget to remove your snapshots after everything us verified and running well afterward!

 ## PQL Query to identify all `CentOS 8` (excluding `CentOS 8 Stream`) hosts in your environment

 ```inventory[certname] { facts.os.name = "CentOS" and facts.os.release.major="8" and facts.os.distro.id!="CentOSStream"}```